AxisCommunications/acap-integration-examples-azure/telemetry-to-azure-iot-edge/README.md

 ## Prerequisites

 > This example does currently not work on macOS with Azure CLI v2.30.0.
-Please downgrade to v2.29.0 or stay tuned for updates regarding the issue.
+Please downgrade to v2.29.0 or subscribe to notifications on issue [#15](https://github.com/AxisCommunications/acap-integration-examples-azure/issues/15).

 - A network camera from Axis Communications (example has been verified to work on a camera with firmware >=10.4)
 - Azure CLI v2.29.0 or above ([install](https://docs.microsoft.com/cli/azure/install-azure-cli))